Malonic acid: Pathology

 If elevated malonic acid levels are accompanied by elevated methylmalonic acid levels, this may indicate the metabolic disease combined malonic and methylmalonic aciduria (CMAMMA).
 By calculating the malonic acid to methylmalonic acid ratio in blood plasma, CMAMMA can be distinguished from classic methylmalonic acidemia.

 Biochemistry

 Malonic acid is the classic example of a competitive inhibitor of the enzyme succinate dehydrogenase (complex II), in the respiratory electron transport chain.
 It binds to the active site of the enzyme without reacting, competing with the usual substrate succinate but lacking the −CH2CH2− group required for dehydrogenation.
 This observation was used to deduce the structure of the active site in succinate dehydrogenase.
 Inhibition of this enzyme decreases cellular respiration.
 Since malonic acid is a natural component of many foods, it is present in mammals including humans.

-Related Chemicals

-The fluorinated version of malonic acide is difluoromalonic acid.
+In mammals, acyl-CoA synthetase family member 3 (ACSF3) detoxifies malonic acid by converting it into malonyl-CoA.
+Along with malonyl-CoA derived from acetyl-CoA by mitochondrial acetyl-CoA carboxylase 1 (mtACC1), this contributes to the mitochondrial malonyl-CoA pool, which is required for lysine malonylation and mitochondrial fatty acid synthesis (mtFAS).
+In the cytosol, malonyl-CoA is likewise generated from acetyl-CoA by acetyl-CoA carboxylase.
+In both cytosolic and mitochondrial fatty acid synthesis, malonyl-CoA transfers its malonate group (C2) to an acyl carrier protein (ACP) to be added to a fatty acid chain.